No-Country/c8-48-t-typescript-react/README.md

 cp .env.example .env
 ```

-Now, let's prepare the way for using the data base in the backend
+Now, let's prepare the way for using the data base in the backend, without it the docker build won't work.

 ```sh
 sudo rm -rf pgadmin